dylanmeivis/dylanmeivis/README.md

 # Hi, I'm Dylan 👋🏼👨🏽‍💻

-I'm a young full-stack developer from the Netherlands who is passionate about creating good looking and user friendly applications.
+I'm a young full-stack developer from the Netherlands who is passionate about creating good looking, cloud native and user friendly applications.

 ### Tools & Technology:
 ```yaml